Cryptocurrency exchanges are magnets for fraudsters – and regulators.

 Let’s learn how to beat the former and appease the latter with better crypto KYC and identity verification tools.

-What Is Identity Verification & KYC in Crypto?
+What Is KYC in Cryptocurrency?

 With their inherent relationship with money and pseudonymous digital assets, crypto exchanges are particularly targeted by fraudsters and criminals, which is why governments have imposed growing KYC and identity verification regulations in recent years.

 However, KYC is still seen as an unwelcome obstacle by crypto exchanges and crypto enthusiasts.
 A 2019 report by the regtech Coinfirm claimed that 69% of crypto businesses did not have “complete and transparent” KYC procedures.